 Slack has dozens of keyboard shortcuts to help people quickly navigate their workspaces.
 Many of our users who are blind or have low vision often operate their screen readers via a keyboard, and they have asked for better ways to orient themselves within Slack.
 So we’re introducing a new navigation model designed for speed and consistency that includes new functionality for the F6 and Tab keys.

 Pressing the F6 key moves focus between different sections in Slack, and now Tab will move focus within each section.
 This new system will make it easier to explore previously hard-to-reach parts of Slack’s interface, like the channel header area and the bookmarks bar.
 Mac users with a Touch Bar can use the Command + Control + Left/Right keys for the same functionality.

 “Since I work with people all across the globe, I rely on Slack daily to collaborate with my colleagues.
 It is important that I can do this efficiently and effectively, so Slack’s new accessibility improvements are a huge step forward for me.”

 Channels and DMs are at the heart of Slack, where users can read messages and interact with their teams.
 We’ve made that central experience more robust and consistent for keyboard users.
 Now users can press the Up key to move from the message field to the message list even if they’ve already started composing a message.
 We’ve also made the experience of pressing the Up key consistent across channels, DMs and threads.

 Explore your toolbars with familiar shortcuts

 Toolbars within Slack are now more consistent and intuitive.
-Users can quickly navigate them by using arrow keys, or keyboard shortcuts that they’re already familiar with, such as Home and End.
+Users can quickly navigate them by using arrow keys, or keyboard shortcuts they’re already familiar with, like Home and End.

 Maintain focus as you work